aqaPayam/NakhBot/docs/domain/02-entities.md

 Chat-specific unlock state for a Match.

+One ChatUnlock belongs to one Match.

-If one side unlocks chat, both users can send text in that match.
+If one side unlocks chat, both users can send text in that Match.

+The other matched user does not need to pay again for the same Match.

+Chat unlock does not expire in MVP.

 #### ChatSafetyWarning